kevinhughes27/parity-server/README.md

   to run a single test: `mocha <path_to_test> --grep <something unique in the test name>`

-  there is also an `test:dev` command which re-runs the whole suite any time a file is saved.
+  there is also the `test:dev` command which re-runs the whole suite any time a file is saved.

 Front End
 ---------

-To develop on the front end app you need to run `npm run start:ui` then the script will open your browser to the app.
+To develop on the front end app you need to run `npm run start:client` then the script will open your browser to the app.
 You'll need to run the server as well in order to be able to fetch data.

-Similarly for testing run `npm run test:ui`
+Similarly for testing run `npm run test:client`

 Documentation